PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 Note that `cubic-sattertt` is different from the suggested urls in the email you will get from the CUBIC admins after onboarding.
 This is a private login node used only by our lab.

-# Project Directory Access Request
+# Project Directory Creation Request

 Once you have access to CUBIC, you may need to start a project in a new directory.
-The direcet link to the relevant sections on CUBIC project direction creation is [here](https://cbica-wiki.uphs.upenn.edu/docs/).
+The direct link to the relevant sections on CUBIC project direction creation is [here](https://cbica-wiki.uphs.upenn.edu/docs/).
 This is best viewed in Firefox.
 Note again that one must be on the VPN to access this page.

 First you need to fill out the data management document available [here](https://cbica-wiki.uphs.upenn.edu/wiki/images/Project_data_use_template.doc).
 If this link doesn't work for you, you can find this document on the CBICA Wiki: `Main Page > Research projects > 3 Access/New Project Creation > Project Creation Request`.
 This document will ask you for a number of details about your project, including the data's source and estimates about how much disk space you will need over a 6 month, 12 month, and 24 month period, and the estimated lifespan of the data ( 🤷).
 You will also need to provide the CUBIC usernames for everyone you want to have read and/or write access to the project — getting this done ahead of time is strongly recommended because, as you can imagine, requesting changes after-the-fact can be a bother.

 Additionally, you will need to be familiar with: